-This post covers family-friendly things to do in Nashville, including a top 10 list, free things to do, museums and attractions, and nighttime activities and tours, and is updated for 2019.
+This post covers family-friendly things to do in Nashville, including a top 10 list, free things to do, museums and attractions, and nighttime activities and tours.

 This section will cover our top 10 ideas for the best things to do with your kids in Nashville.
 If the activity is open late or free, we will point it out.